 Now, the breakthroughs include division of labor and top down authority.
-This was a big step forward: it allowed societies of a few thousand people to thrive, and today, you can understand the dynamics of the society by looking at a street gang or a wolf pack.
+This was a big step forward: it allowed societies of a few thousand people to thrive, and today, you can understand the dynamics of this society by looking at a street gang or a wolf pack.
 It's very much a winner take all type of world.

 ▲ Conformist organizations

 Now the next stage in Laloux's book is Conformist.
-This started about 4000 years BC, and it's based on immutable law and order.
+This started about 4,000 years BC, and it's based on immutable law and order.
 Does that sound familiar?
 It should: this is Halpern's Act One Emanation relationship.
 This gave rise to hierarchies.
 Now, the breakthroughs in this case were repeatable processes and stable organization charts.
 You'll find this structure persists to this day in armies, churches, and many school districts.
-It's organized a belief that there's really only one right way of doing things and leads to in one way or another an organization of caste and class structures in addition to hierarchies.
+It's organized a belief that there's really only one right way of doing things and leads to, in one way or another, an organization of caste and class structures in addition to hierarchies.

-Now, Halpern would say This way of life is irrevocably dying in the face of modern realities, as we'll get to in a moment.
+Now, Halpern would say this way of life is irrevocably dying in the face of modern realities, as we'll get to in a moment.

 ▲ Achievement (orange) organizations